 6-Poor Change Management

-A lot of work goes into creating a survey and analyzing results, but the same amount of work often does not go into facilitating the necessary changes highlighted.
+A lot of work goes into creating a survey and analysing results, but the same amount of work often does not go into facilitating the necessary changes highlighted.
 Items need to be specific and actionable, and it’s critical that proper change management is in place so that leaders have sufficient support and materials to deliver on them.
 If a survey item does not have an action associated with it, you should question the inclusion of that item very closely.

 Employees have taken time to engage with the survey, completed it and submitted it.
 They may be interested to hear the results, and with the technology available today, there is an expectation that these can be published quickly.
 If there is a substantial time lag between survey and results – weeks or even months – the whole program becomes distant, less relevant and even forgotten.